DjangoForAll/Django-Course/Level_5/6_Soft_Deletion/Script/Readme.md

 instead of the `all` method that returns all the rows, we are calling the `filter` method with the condition `deleted=False` that only fetches rows that are not deleted.

+> ORM Queries are chained, so if you have two filter methods, both of them are applied to the queryset.

 And Now our application support soft deletion as well!